Twitter pulls back on political ads, but pitfalls await

 Twitter will still allow politicians to freely tweet their thoughts and opinions, which can then be shared and spread.
 Trump’s Twitter feed in particular is known for often bombastic and controversial tweets that are shared widely.

-Federal campaigns are expected to account for the majority of advertising dollars on broadcast and cable channels during the 2020 election, according to advertising research firm Kantar.
+Federal campaigns are expected to spend the majority of their advertising dollars on broadcast and cable channels during the 2020 election, according to advertising research firm Kantar.
 They will also be responsible for roughly 20% of the total $6 billion in spending on digital ads.

 AP reporters David Klepper in Providence, Rhode Island, Amanda Seitz in Chicago, Will Weissert in Washington, Mae Anderson in Atlanta and Tali Arbel in New York contributed to this article.

-Note: This story has been corrected to state that campaigns are expected to spend most of their ad dollars on broadcast and cable channels, rather than accounting for the majority of dollars on those channels.